apache/flink-web/_posts/2022-05-11-release-table-store-0.1.0.md

 Please check out the full [documentation]({{site.DOCS_BASE_URL}}flink-table-store-docs-release-0.1/) for detailed information and user guides.

-Note: Flink Table Store is still in beta status and undergoing rapid development, we do not recommend that you use it directly in a production environment.
+Note: Flink Table Store is still in beta status and undergoing rapid development.
+We do not recommend that you use it directly in a production environment.

 ## What is Flink Table Store